klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <p style="text-align: center;">~</p>

-Twenty years later, [Milo Viviani](https://www.sns.it/it/persona/milo-viviani) and I began to study how geometry reveals itself in the equations of hydrodynamics, formulated by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) in 1757 but still far from understood.
+Twenty years later, [Milo Viviani](https://www.sns.it/it/persona/milo-viviani) and I began to study how geometry reveals itself in the equations of hydrodynamics.
+They were formulated by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) in 1757 but are still far from understood.
 <!-- Considerable progress has been made since Euler, but the equations are still far from understood.  -->
 The more mathematicians learn about these equations, the more peculiar their solutions appear to be.
 <!-- They are thorny to decipher, but  -->